PDAL/PDAL/doc/stages/filters.gpstimeconvert.md

   unwrapped week seconds are allowed to exceed 604800 (60x60x24x7) seconds.
 - When converting to GPS week seconds, the week second wrapping preference should be specified with the [wrap] option.
+- When converting from GPS day seconds and the times span a new day, the [wrapped] option reset to 0 and midnight or are allowed to exceed 86400 (60x60x24) seconds.
+- When converting to GPS day seconds, the day second wrapping preference should also be specified with the [wrap] option.

 ```{note}
 The filter assumes points are ordered by ascending time, which can be